Juniper/warp17/README.md

 	__NOTE: Latency configs make sense only if RX timestamping is enabled for the same test case.__

+* __Customize Vlan Settings__: By default VLAN fields will not be set.
+VLANs can be enabled on top of all the application types using _vlan-options_ configuration cli.
+Please also take a look at __Add L3 (sub)interfaces with specific VLAN and GW__ section as well.
+    The vlan-id of the testcases should match with any of the interface level l3_intf vlan-id configurations.

+    The vlan-options config consists of the following fields.
+    - `vlan-id`   : VLAN id to be used; Value from 1-4094 can be provided.

+    - `vlan-pri`  : VLAN priority field to be set; Value from 0-7 can be provided.

+        ```
+            set tests vlan-options port <eth_port> test-case-id <tcid> vlan-id <1-4094> vlan-pri <0-7>"
+        ```
+        __NOTE-1: ```show tests vlan-options port <eth_port> test-case-id <tcid>``` can be used to check the current vlan configuration.__

+        __NOTE-1: ```show tests config port <eth_port>``` can be used to check the current vlan configuration on the l3_intf as well as testcases.__

+     __Example-1: To give vlan id of 100 to all the configured sessions on port 0 test-case 0 please use the configuration as shown below.__
+     ```
+         add tests l3_intf port 0 ip 19.1.1.2 mask 255.255.255.0 vlan-id 100 gw 19.1.1.1
+         add tests client udp port 0 test-case-id 0 src 2.1.1.1 2.1.1.1 sport 1026 1026 dest 3.1.1.1 3.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 0 data-req-plen 64 data-resp-plen 0
+         set tests vlan-options port 0 test-case-id 0 vlan-id 100 vlan-pri 7
+     ```

+     __Example-2: To send all the configured sessions on port 0 test-case 0 without any VLANs using default-gw, please use the configuration as shown below.__

+     ```
+         add tests l3_intf port 0 ip 12.1.1.2 mask 255.255.255.0
+         add tests l3_gw port 0 gw 12.1.1.1
+         add tests client udp port 0 test-case-id 0 src 2.1.1.1 2.1.1.1 sport 1026 1026 dest 3.1.1.1 3.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 0 data-req-plen 64 data-resp-plen 0
+     ```

+     __Example-3: Alternate way of doing Example-2.__

+     ```
+         add tests l3_intf port 0 ip 12.1.1.2 mask 255.255.255.0 vlan-id 0 gw 12.1.1.1
+         add tests client udp port 0 test-case-id 0 src 2.1.1.1 2.1.1.1 sport 1026 1026 dest 3.1.1.1 3.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 0 data-req-plen 64 data-resp-plen 0
+     ```

+     __Example-4: To make each test-case-id 0 to use GW without a VLAN (12.1.1.1), test-case-id 1 to use GW with vlan-id 1000 (13.1.1.1), and test-case-id 1 to use GW with vlan-id 1001 (14.1.1.1)__

+     ```
+         add tests l3_intf port 0 ip 12.1.1.2 mask 255.255.255.0
+         add tests l3_gw port 0 gw 12.1.1.1
+         add tests l3_intf port 0 ip 13.1.1.2 mask 255.255.255.0 vlan-id 1000 gw 13.1.1.1
+         add tests l3_intf port 0 ip 14.1.1.2 mask 255.255.255.0 vlan-id 1001 gw 14.1.1.1
+         add tests client udp port 0 test-case-id 0 src 2.1.1.1 2.1.1.1 sport 1026 1026 dest 3.1.1.1 3.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 0 data-req-plen 64 data-resp-plen 0
+         add tests client udp port 0 test-case-id 1 src 4.1.1.1 4.1.1.1 sport 1026 1026 dest 5.1.1.1 5.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 1 data-req-plen 64 data-resp-plen 0
+         set tests vlan-options port 0 test-case-id 1 vlan-id 1000 vlan-pri 7
+         add tests client udp port 0 test-case-id 2 src 7.1.1.1 7.1.1.1 sport 1026 1026 dest 8.1.1.1 8.1.1.1 dport 1026 1026
+         set tests client raw port 0 test-case-id 2 data-req-plen 64 data-resp-plen 0
+         set tests vlan-options port 0 test-case-id 2 vlan-id 1001 vlan-pri 7
+     ```

 ## Application configuration and statistics commands